jnewman-altair/entware-mail/README.md

 Edit the get_oauth2token shell script to match this path and the path to your configuration files

 Next, you must perform step 1 from the comments in the oauth2.py script in order to register oauth2 as an application before using the get_oauth2token script.
 Create a configuration file that matches the account email address and use the output from oauth2 to populate it.
+Be sure to set permissions on this file to something sane for passwords and token use, such as 600.

 For example, if the CONFIG_PATH in the script is set to /etc/oauth2 and your email address is xxx@gmail.com, follow step 1 and
 Create a file /etc/oauth2/xxx@gmail.com with the following key-value pairs populated from the output of step 1: